Gerard Pique has defended his disciplinary record at Barcelona after being sent off in the 3-2 defeat to Real Sociedad.

 The 25-year-old defender was dismissed after receiving two yellow cards from referee Alberto Undiano Mallenco, the first for obstructing a free-kick and the second for a foul on Carlos Vela, in a match which saw the leaders beaten for the first time in La Liga this season.

-The Spain centre-half, speaking to journalists after the game, regretted the red card but did not appear to blame the official for his decision.
+The Spain centre-back, speaking to journalists after the game, regretted the red card but did not appear to blame the official for his decision.

 "They were two isolated instances where the referee decided to give a yellow card, and that's that," he was quoted by Marca.